-- The average home value in Centerville is $414,000
+The average home value in Centerville is $546,000.
+(Residential homes receive a 45% discount, making the taxable value $300,300.)

-- The proposed 14.5% increase will raise the City portion of the property tax bill on an average home by $34.61/year or $2.88/month.
+The proposed 32.26% increase will raise the City portion of the property tax bill on an average home by $7.61/month.

-WHY HAVE MY PROPERTY TAXES GONE UP IF THE CITY HASN’T RAISED THEM?
+IF PROPERTY TAXES ARE NOT AFFECTED BY INFLATION, WHY HAVE MY PROPERTY TAXES GONE UP IF THE CITY HASN’T RAISED THEM?

 There are two possible reasons for the change.
 The first is that another taxing entity (school district, Davis County, etc.) has gone through the Truth-in-Taxation process and raised their rates on one or more years which would increase your taxes.
 The second is that your property has increased in value more than other properties.
 When the property value of the City increases, the tax rate automatically decreases which gives the City the same revenue from year to year.
 However, if your property increases in value at a rate higher than the tax rate decreased then you will see a tax increase.
 The City will not see that increase because another property’s value would have been decreased or become tax exempt which would mean a tax decrease, and result in no change to City revenue.